 - a.
 Residents are expected to abide by community decisions regarding use of common area space. - b.
 Housing-provided furniture in hallways and lounge areas may not be removed.
 Persons involved in the removal of University property from common areas may be fined \$25 for each day the property is missing or may be ticketed by University Police for possession of stolen property. - c.
 Residents are expected to remove garbage and any leftover food, dishes, and silverware that are used. - d.
 Common area space should not be used for sleeping or sexual activity. - e.
-Hallways, lounges, and lobbies should not be used for storage of belongings for any length of time, even on a temporary basis. - f.
-Residents should not organize events in common areas without consulting with, and receiving approval from, a Hall Director or the Office of Residence Life. - g.
+Residents may not play sports in common areas or hallways and may not use any type of bat, ball, stick, or other objects. - f.
+Hallways, lounges, and lobbies should not be used for storage of belongings for any length of time, even on a temporary basis. - g.
+Residents should not organize events in common areas without consulting with, and receiving approval from, a Hall Director or the Office of Housing and Residence Life. - h.
 Common area spaces cannot be used to show or listen to pornographic material.
-Questions regarding the appropriateness of material should be directed to the Hall Director. - h.
+Questions regarding the appropriateness of material should be directed to the Hall Director. - i.
 Alcoholic beverages or empty alcoholic beverage containers are not allowed in common area spaces.